Did you know that

 Athletes with blindness/visual impairment compete in the event with a sighted guide or "leader".
 The guide can be recognized by the yellow bib on top of the uniform.

-Sit-Ski: Some athletes with a physical disability compete from a sitting position using a sit-ski, also called a mono-ski.
-As the name suggests, mono-skis have a specially fitted chair over a single ski.
+Some athletes with a physical disability compete from a sitting position using a sit-ski, also called a mono-ski.
+Mono-skis have a specially fitted chair over a single ski.
 The chair includes seat belts and other strapping, as well as a suspension device to minimize wear and tear on the skier's body.